Faisay90/Faisay90/README.md

-## Hi there 👋 I'm Faisa Yusuf
+## Hi there 👋
+Hi there 👋

-I'm a front-end developer currently gaining hands-on experience at LuulSolutions, where I contribute to real-world projects by building and improving web applications using modern front-end technologies.
+I'm a Front-End Developer passionate about building clean, responsive, and user-friendly web applications.
+For the past year, I’ve been working at LuulSolutions, where I design and develop modern web interfaces, enhance user experiences, and contribute to delivering production-ready solutions using cutting-edge front-end technologies.

-I recently completed a 6-month intensive bootcamp with Fast Track Software Academy, where I trained in HTML, CSS, JavaScript, React, Tailwind CSS, TypeScript, Git, and GitHub.
-My work at LuulSolutions allows me to apply what I’ve learned while continuing to grow and develop my skills as a front-end developer.
+Before joining LuulSolutions, I completed a 6-month intensive bootcamp at Fast Track Software Academy, where I trained in HTML, CSS, JavaScript, React, TypeScript, Tailwind CSS, Git, and GitHub.
+This experience laid a strong foundation that I have since expanded upon through hands-on, real-world projects.

 ## Technical Skills 💻
 I have a solid foundation in the following technologies: